-The day I was there, they had red, clear, and blue Mason jars with the metal handles.
+The day I was there, they had red, clear, and blue Mason jars all ready to go WITH metal handles.
 Unfortunately, they had very few clear ones left.
 If you can’t find the hanging jars at your local Dollar Tree, you can just purchase a pack of mason jars with lids, and buy these simple jar hangers.
-If you use a coupon in store, they are a better price at JoAnn Fabrics.
-The Dollar Tree Jars were plain, so it would be cool to use regular jars that say Ball or Mason.
-You could also make your own hangers with wire.
-Either way, these are still super easy and affordable to make!
+The Dollar Tree Jars were plain, so it will look nicer anyway to use regular jars that say Ball or Mason.
+You could also make your own hangers with wire!
+Either way, these mason jar lanterns are still super easy and affordable to make!

 Mason jars with handles

 Remove the stake of the solar light and pull out the paper tab.

 Slide the solar light into the canning rim lid until it is nearly flush.

 Hot glue around the top rim circle where it meets the light.
 I’ll have to let you know how the hot glue holds up!
 Silicone caulk would be a more conventional option… but it was a short nap time and the glue gun was right there!
 Its been a few weeks and so far so good!

 Update: If you leave these out for months and months like I do, definitely go with silicone!
 The hot glue held up, but I had water leakage issues with hard rains.
 Or to really simplify this project, there are mason jar solar lids available now in packs of six for a very reasonable price!